Ggjorven/homelab/main/docker/mediastack/DEBUGGING.md

 ### Seerr doesn't have permission

-If seerr doesn't have the proper permissions to access the `seerr` directory, check the docker logs using:
+If **Seerr** doesn't have the proper permissions to access the `seerr` directory, check the docker logs using:
 ```
 docker logs seerr
 ```